yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 6. Next, we're asked to supply an administrator password for the PostgreSQL server and database.
 This will be the password credential you would need to enter to connect to your newly created database.

+    >**Note**: The password must meet complexity requirements of 8 or more characters, must contain upper and lower case characters, must contain at least one number and at least one special character, e.g. "Database2020!"

     Enter a value for the *administratorLoginPassword* and then press **Enter**.

 7. This will kick off the provisioning process which takes a few minutes to create all the resources for the environment.
 This is indicated by the "Running" text displayed at the bottom of the Azure Cloud Shell while the command is executing.